First-Time Renter’s Guide: 18 Steps

 Start by determining how much rent you can afford.
 A common guideline is to allocate no more than 30% of your monthly income to rent.
 For example, if your take-home pay is $3,000, aim to spend no more than $900 on rent to leave room for other expenses like utilities, groceries and savings.

-Account for upfront costs, such as a security deposit, moving expenses and renter's insurance, to avoid surprises, especially in the first month.
-Use budgeting tools to clearly understand your finances and ensure you stay within your limits.
+Account for upfront costs, such as a security deposit, moving expenses and renters insurance, especially in the first month.
+Use budgeting tools to clearly understand your finances and stay within your limits.

 2. Decide on Your Must-Haves and Deal-Breakers